ihoka/swift-tail/README.md

 # SwiftTail

-A modern Rails 8.0 application using Hotwire and SQLite.
+A modern Rails 8.0 application using Hotwire, Tailwind CSS, and SQLite.

 ## Prerequisites